Minor Detail (novel): English translation

-2023 LiBeraturpreis Award controversy
+German translation and the LiBeraturpreis

-Following the publication of the German edition in 2022, in 2023 the novel was selected for the LiBeraturpreis 2023 by the German literary organization LitProm.
-A few days before the announced date, LitProm canceled the ceremony at the Frankfurt Book Fair and postponed it to an unspecified date, citing the ongoing Gaza war.
-This has led to a controversy; prompted by the announced cancellation, more than 1,000 authors and intellectuals, including Colm Tóibín, Hisham Matar, Kamila Shamsie, William Dalrymple as well as Nobel prize winners Abdulrazak Gurnah, Annie Ernaux and Olga Tokarczuk, criticized the Frankfurt Book Fair and wrote in an open letter that the Book Fair had “a responsibility to be creating spaces for Palestinian writers to share their thoughts, feelings, reflections on literature through these terrible, cruel times, not shutting them down”.
+Following the publication of the German edition in 2022, in 2023 the novel was selected for the LiBeraturpreis 2023 by the German literary organisation LitProm.
+A few days before the announced date, LitProm cancelled the ceremony at the Frankfurt Book Fair and postponed it to an unspecified date, citing the ongoing Gaza war.
+More than 1,000 authors and intellectuals, including Colm Tóibín, Hisham Matar, Kamila Shamsie, William Dalrymple as well as Nobel Prize winners Abdulrazak Gurnah, Annie Ernaux, and Olga Tokarczuk, criticised the Frankfurt Book Fair and wrote in an open letter that the Book Fair had “a responsibility to be creating spaces for Palestinian writers to share their thoughts, feelings, reflections on literature through these terrible, cruel times, not shutting them down”.

 Before the Book Fair decision, the book had attracted criticism from several German critics.
 Ulrich Noller, a journalist on the Litprom jury, resigned from the jury in protest, claiming that the novel has “anti-Israel and antisemitic narratives".
-Similar sentiments were echoed by Carsten Otte, a literary critic associated with the German newspaper Die Tageszeitung, who criticized the book claiming it contained a white-and-black narrative: “All Israelis are anonymous rapists and killers, while the Palestinians are victims of poisoned or trigger-happy occupiers.”
+Similar sentiments were echoed by Carsten Otte, a literary critic associated with the German newspaper Die Tageszeitung, who wrote that the book contained a white-and-black narrative: “All Israelis are anonymous rapists and killers, while the Palestinians are victims of poisoned or trigger-happy occupiers.”

-On 12 October, the prominent literary critic Iris Radisch spoke out in favour of the awarding of the literary prize in Die Zeit weekly magazine.
-She referred to the international recognition that the novel has received and that it was also "rightly celebrated as a literary masterpiece" by German literary critics.
-Further, Radisch wrote that an outstanding literary novel by a Palestinian writer was now being associated with the "current mass murders of Hamas" had nothing to do with serious literary criticism.
-In his article of 13 October in the Frankfurter Allgemeine Zeitung, literary scholar and journalist Paul Ingendaay referred to an interview with Shibli that he had already conducted in 2022 on the occasion of the German publication of her novel.
-From this, Ingendaay quotes Shibli's statements as a writer who is interested in the literary representation of topics such as control and fear of a person, thereby enabling the author and reader to gain hidden insights about themselves.
-In summary, Ingendaay wrote that Shibli condemned any form of nationalism and had spoken out in favor of "perceiving the pain of others."
-In response to his questions about Shibli's identity as a Palestinian, Ingendaay continued: "In the further conversation, Shibli was wary of political statements and especially of agitation.
-Instead, she insisted on appreciating her novel Minor Detail — and fiction writing more generally — as a place for thinking about language, place, and identity, which always depends on who is reading it.”
+On 12 October, the prominent literary critic Iris Radisch spoke out in favour of the awarding of the prize in Die Zeit weekly magazine.
+She referred to the international recognition that the novel had received, saying that it was also "rightly celebrated as a literary masterpiece" by German literary critics.
+Radisch wrote that an outstanding literary novel by a Palestinian writer now being associated with the "current mass murders of Hamas" had nothing to do with serious literary criticism.
+In his article of 13 October in the Frankfurter Allgemeine Zeitung, literary scholar and journalist Paul Ingendaay referred to an interview with Shibli that he had conducted in 2022, quoting Shibli's statements as a writer interested in the literary representation of topics such as control and fear of a person, thereby enabling the author and reader to gain hidden insights about themselves.
+Shibli condemned any form of nationalism and had spoken out in favour of "perceiving the pain of others".
+In response to his questions about her identity as a Palestinian, "Shibli was wary of political statements and especially of agitation.
+Instead, she insisted on appreciating her novel Minor Detail — and fiction writing more generally — as a place for thinking about language, place, and identity, which always depends on who is reading it”.